Clonidine: Pharmacodynamics

+The discovery of imidazoline receptors has prompted investigation of I_{1} receptor contributions to Clonidine's cardiovascular effects.
+I_{1} receptors are widely distributed, including in the central nervous system, and I_{1} activation has been implicated in clonidine's sympatholytic effect.
+One proposed model is that I_{1} receptor activation in the brainstem facilitates endogenous catecholamine signaling that then activates α_{2} adrenoceptors to reduce sympathetic activity and blood pressure, but the magnitude of I_{1} receptors in clonidine's hypotensive effects remains unsettled.

 Growth hormone test

 Clonidine stimulates release of GHRH hormone from the hypothalamus, which in turn stimulates pituitary release of growth hormone.
 This effect has been used as part of a "growth hormone test," which can assist with diagnosing growth hormone deficiency in children.

 Pharmacokinetics

 After being ingested, clonidine is absorbed into the blood stream rapidly with an overall bioavailability around 70–80%.
 Peak concentrations in human plasma occur within 60–90 minutes for the "immediate release" (IR) version of the drug, which is shorter than the "extended release" (ER/XR) version.
 Clonidine is fairly lipid soluble with the logarithm of its partition coefficient (log P) equal to 1.6; to compare, the optimal log P to allow a drug that is active in the human central nervous system to penetrate the blood brain barrier is 2.0.
 Less than half of the absorbed portion of an orally administered dose will be metabolized by the liver into inactive metabolites, with roughly the other half being excreted unchanged by the kidneys.
 About one-fifth of an oral dose will not be absorbed, and is thus excreted in the feces.
 Work with liver microsomes shows in the liver clonidine is primarily metabolized by CYP2D6 (66%), CYP1A2 (10–20%), and CYP3A (0–20%) with negligible contributions from the less abundant enzymes CYP3A5, CYP1A1, and CYP3A4.
 4-hydroxyclonidine, the main metabolite of clonidine, is also an α_{2A} agonist but is non lipophilic and is not believed to contribute to the effects of clonidine since it does not cross the blood–brain barrier.

 Measurements of the half-life of clonidine vary widely, between 6 and 23 hours, with the half-life being greatly affected by and prolonged in the setting of poor kidney function.
 Variations in half-life may be partially attributable to CYP2D6 genetics.
 Some research has suggested the half-life of clonidine is dose dependent and approximately doubles upon chronic dosing, while other work contradicts this.
 Following a 0.3 mg oral dose, a small study of five patients by Dollery et al. (1976) found half-lives ranging between 6.3 and 23.4 hours (mean 12.7).
 A similar N=5 study by Davies et al. (1977) found a narrower range of half-lives, between 6.7 and 13 hours (mean 8.6), while an N=8 study by Keraäen et al. that included younger patients found a somewhat shorter mean half-life of 7.5 hours.